 - We don’t store your Master Password anywhere on our servers, and we never send your Master Password over the internet.
 Even if hackers attack our servers, they can’t access your data.

-- Dashlane doesn't collect or store a password hint.
-Often these hints are bad for security, and we don't use them for that reason.
+- Dashlane doesn't use password hints or security questions for password reset.
+Often these processes are bad for security, and we don't use them for that reason.

 - When you log in to a new device, we add an extra layer of security by sending a code to a device or email account that we know belongs to you.